Guidelines and Policies

 Short Communication: they are articles that describe an event of innovative character and of great importance for Forestry Sciences.
 It should be written in a clear way, focusing directly on the original results and/or proposals.
-It is hoped that the scientific communication will contain important contributions to the scientific community.
+It is hoped that the short communication will contain important contributions to the scientific community.
 The communications don't follow the classic divisions of a traditional papers, having to flow in a single text, putting in notes technical details and other relevant comments.
 The manuscript must contain a maximum of 1200 words, excluding the figures and tables and their titles, and the item Bibliographical References.
 Figures and Tables must be inserted into the body of the manuscript and are limited to 5 (five) in the set.

 The manuscript should be written in English, with great care about its objectivity, clarity and conciseness.
 Authors are responsible for ensuring that the article has been reviewed or translated by native English speakers or professionals with solid knowledge of the language.
 This must be confirmed by means of a declaratory document, which must be attached at the time of submission (see "Upload and File Designation").

 In case of language problems being detected during the evaluation of the article, a language review fee may be charged to the authors after the article has been accepted.

 Manuscripts must be edited in Microsoft Office Word with Times New Roman, black, font size 12, double spacingand with numbered lines and pages.
 The maximum number of words, figures and tables, as well as the structure of the text, must be in agreement with each type of manuscript, according to the item “Types of Manuscript”.
-Text lines should not be numbered.

 Authors' names, affiliation, e-mail address, acknowledgments or source of funding in the article should not be included in the manuscript.
 The file name should not contain the names of the authors.
 The body of the manuscript should not contain Acknowledgments or similar item.
 All such information will be collected during submission.